Native Installation

 Updating

-- Quit Pulsarr (or stop the LaunchAgent)
+- Stop Pulsarr (see above) or stop the LaunchAgent

 - Download the new version and drag to Applications (replace existing)

-- Re-run the codesign/quarantine commands
+- Re-run the quarantine removal command

-- Reopen Pulsarr — your data is preserved
+- Reopen Pulsarr.
+Your data is preserved

 Data Locations